thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

  - Enhanced security: Distributed control reduces the risk of attacks.
 - Disadvantages:
  - Increased complexity: More complex to implement due to coordination among sequencers.
- - Potential performance Trade-offs: Consensus mechanisms can introduce latency.
+ - Potential performance trade-offs: Consensus mechanisms can introduce latency.
  - Economic incentive challenges: Aligning incentives among participants can be difficult.
-- Centralization risks: Execution Tickets and Execution Auctions dramatically increase centralization in the market for block proposals, even without multi-block MEV concerns.
+- Centralization risks: Execution Tickets and Execution Auctions mechanisms used in decentralized sequencing dramatically increase centralization in the market for block proposals, even without multi-block MEV concerns.

 ### Shared Sequencing
 - Definition: Shared sequencing involves multiple rollups or chains utilizing a common set of sequencers.
 Instead of each rollup having its own sequencers, they share sequencing infrastructure.
 They share a decentralized network of sequencers.